tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

 declarative `BUILD` file describing how to build everything inside using always the same build configuration syntax.
-No brittle multi-language build scripts that require specialist knowledge to hack and creates a terrible bus factor in development.
+No brittle multi-language build scripts that require specialist knowledge to hack and induce a terrible bus factor on project maintenance and development.

 That's how development can scale to large sizes.
 In fact these monorepos can grow [very large indeed][google-monorepo].